kudashevs/accept-language/README.md

 - the `accepted_languages` option should include valid Language Tags only.
 These values may be written in any case (as standard says) and may use a separator different from the `separator` option (for example, ['en-GB', 'en-CA'] may be written as ['en_GB', 'en_ca']).
-If no values are given the package will return a first valid language found.
+If no accepted languages are provided, the resulting language will be equal to the `default_language` value.

 **Important note!** the values of the `accepted_languages` option will be formatted according to the settings.
 Therefore, if you want to retrieve languages including script subtags you should enable the `use_script_subtag` option.